Overview of Islamic Culture & Muslim Traditions Lesson Plan

-This lesson plan will encourage global awareness and intercultural learning by teaching students about key customs in Islamic culture, such as Ramadan traditions and the celebration of Eid al-Fitr.
+This lesson plan will encourage global awareness and intercultural learning by teaching students about key Muslim traditions and customs in Islamic culture, such as Ramadan and the celebration of Eid al-Fitr.

 Five Pillars of Islam: Belief, Worship, Fasting, Almsgiving and Pilgrimage